• Skip to main content

 • Add the sweetened condensed milk, orange zest, cinnamon, nutmeg, eggs, salt, and vanilla extract and mix well.

-• Pour the sweet potato mixture into the pie crust.
+• Pour the potato mixture into the pie crust.
 Place the pie on a baking sheet and bake for 40 to 45 minutes, or until the crust is golden brown and the pie has set.

 • Place the pie on a wire cooling rack and let cool completely.
 Garnish with whipped cream or other toppings, if desired.